 If you sell both as a first-party vendor and a third-party seller on Amazon, you’re operating under the ‘hybrid model’.
 Unfortunately, it looks like this type of business model is being banned by Amazon.

 The latest version of the Standards for Brands Selling in the Amazon Store page tries to shed some light on this issue.
-Apparently, no brand owner is now allowed to sell the same product both to Amazon (as a 1P vendor) and its customers (as a 3P seller).
+Apparently, no brand owner is now allowed to sell the same product both to Amazon (as a Vendors, first-party merchants or 1P are...
+More vendor) and its customers (as a Third-party sellers are independent indi...
+More seller).

 Luckily, Amazon states that all those affected will be notified, told their options, and given a deadline to comply with.
-Nobody using both the Vendor Central and the Seller Central platforms has come forward yet to say that they’ve been affected by this policy change.
+Nobody using both the Vendor Central is an invite-only platfor...
+More and the Amazon Seller Central is a portal or a h...
+More platforms has come forward yet to say that they’ve been affected by this policy change.

 Tip.
 Err on the side of caution and scale down your operation.
 If you’re fighting on both fronts, start picking a side.
 It’s either that, or peg up your ‘Ghosts gather here’ sign.
 In the meantime, follow our blog for updates.